cr4zyc4t/grafana-plugin-script/README.md

 # Grafana plugin scripts

-Grafana 6 has a big change for developers: from grunt to webpack, and from Angular to React This plugin work like react-scripts (actually I copy a lot of code from it, thanks those guys who wrote it), which mean it support same features:
+Grafana 6 has a big change for developers: from grunt to webpack, and from Angular to React This plugin work like react-scripts from create-react-app (actually I copy a lot of code from it, thanks those guys who wrote it), which mean it support same features:
 - Bundle and compile ESNext JS to ES5 (depend on your browserlist config)
 - Support CSS module, SASS, SASS module, PostCSS with autoprefixer
 - Support TypeScript (enabled by create tsconfig.json)